utkarshayachit/simplified-batch/README.md

 # if deployment succeeded, use this to get some deployment outputs.
 az deployment sub show --name $AZ_DEPLOYMENT_NAME        \
-   --query '{AZ_BATCH_ENDPOINT: properties.outputs.batchAccountEndpoint.value, AZ_ACR_NAME: properties.outputs.containerRegistryName.value}'
+   --query '{AZ_BATCH_ENDPOINT: properties.outputs.batchAccountEndpoint.value, AZ_ACR_NAME: properties.outputs.containerRegistryName.value, TRAME_WEBSITE_URL: properties.outputs.trameURL.value}'
 # this will generate output of the form:
 {
   "AZ_BATCH_ENDPOINT": "<url>",
-  "AZ_ACR_NAME": "<name>"
+  "AZ_ACR_NAME": "<name>",
+  "TRAME_WEBSITE_URL": "<url>"
 }
 ```

 This will trigger the deployment in a default configuration.
 Supported parameters
 and their details are given in the following section.
-The output text shows two values:
+The output text shows three values:
-URL for the batch service and the name of the container registry.
-Store these values
+URL for the batch service, the name of the container registry, and, if `trame` application
-so you can use them when executing the demo apps.
+was enabled, then the URL for the trame website.
+Store these values so you can use them when executing the demo apps.

 ### Parameters